interjs/inter/README.md

 # No complex setup

-You will not need to do any complex configuration to get up and running with Inter, just import the framework in top of your page in a script tag, and start building even the most complex web apps.
+You will not need to do any complex configuration to start working with Inter, just import the framework in top of your page in a script tag, and start building even the most complex web apps.

 ```html